aimeos/aimeos-docs/src/frontend/jsonapi/orders.md

 Creating orders requires a complete basket, i.e. it contains at least one product, the billing address and a payment and delivery entry.
-Then it's a three way step to create the required database entries and redirect to the payment gateway or the thank you page.
+Then it's a three-way step to create the required database entries and redirect to the payment gateway or the "Thank You" page.

 # Save basket